Balamangalam

-History and profile
+History

 Balamangalam was first published in 1980.
 The publisher was Mangalam Publications (India) Private Limited.
 The fortnightly magazine featured, along with the comic strips, children's stories, rhymes and puzzles.
 Its target audience was children.
-The headquarters of the fortnightly was in Kottayam.
+The headquarters of the magazine was in Kottayam.

-In October 2012, Mangalam Publications, the owners of Balamangalam announced that they would stop publication due to poor sales.
-The news created an outcry on social media websites and prompted the publishers to clarify that "the closure is just temporary and Balamangalam may return soon."
-Still, the magazine remained closed.
+In October 2012, Mangalam Publications, the owners of Balamangalam, announced that they would cease publication due to poor sales.
+Following an outcry on social media, the publishers stated that "the closure is just temporary and Balamangalam may return soon."
+However, the magazine remained closed.